harrykhlo/rugby_club/README.md

 - Route of Set Home Team Page

   The Set Home Team Page is at /admin/hometeam/set?adminid=`<admin id>`&teamid=`<away team id>` of the site.
 The admin id and away team id from admin page and the row of the team list respectively are required to be given in the form of a GET request.

+  ## Add New Opposition Team Page (is entered from admin page)

+This page is brought by a button click on the admin page.
+The button is at the top of the other opposition team list on the admin page.

+- Functions of Add New Opposition Team Page

+  This Add New Opposition Team Page allows the admin to added a new opposition team in the other clubs different from the admin's club.
+The following information should be included in a new opposition team:

+  - Team Name;
+  - Club selected from a drop-down list; and
+  - Team Grade selected from a drop-down list.

+- Route of Add New Opposition Team Page

+  The Add New Club Team Page is at /admin/oppositionteam/add?adminid=`<admin id>`&clubid=`<club id>` of the site.
+The admin id and club id from the admin page are required to be given in the form of a GET request.